hamidaebadi/tiralabra-2022-tic-tac-toe/docs/weekly-raports/week-2.md

  - basic class structure designed
  - coverage report installed and run
  - some technical issued solved.
 Upgrading to newer version of peotry dependency management

+ - strucutres need to be reasoned again and carefully
 ### Total hours used this week: 10h